Inspired by a true story, Everybody’s Talking About Jamie is the award-winning hit musical that everybody is talking about.

 Supported by his brilliant loving mum and surrounded by his friends, Jamie overcomes prejudice, beats the bullies and steps out of the darkness, into the spotlight.

-With ‘songs that have the wow factor’ (The Times) by lead singer-songwriter of The Feeling, Dan Gillespie Sells, and ‘hilarious’ book and lyrics ‘with delightful punch’ (Whatsonstage), by writer Tom MacRae, this funny, fabulous, feel-good, musical sensation has been wowing audiences and critics alike.
+With ‘songs that have the wow factor’ (The Times) by lead singer-songwriter of The Feeling, Dan Gillespie Sells, and ‘hilarious’ book and lyrics ‘with delightful punch’ (Whatsonstage), by writer Tom MacRae, this funny, feel-good, musical sensation is now in its third fabulous year at the Apollo Theatre.

 Parental discretion advised.
 Contains some strong language and mild sexual references.

-Now taking bookings for performances up until Sat 29th August 2020.
+Now taking bookings for performances from Mon 1st June 2020 until Sat 29th August 2020.

 Show times for each day are below.